Tooth Extractions – Waco, TX

 Getting Rid of the Pain for Good

-Dr. Cobb and Dr. Lassetter want to help you keep your natural teeth for as long as possible, but when severe decay or damage occurs and other options are not feasible, the only solution is to remove the injured tooth.
+Dr. Lassetter and Dr. Rivacoba want to help you keep your natural teeth for as long as possible, but when severe decay or damage occurs and other options are not feasible, the only solution is to remove the injured tooth.
 At Heart of Texas Smiles, we perform tooth extractions in Waco to help relieve pain and discomfort, as well as improve your oral health.
 Our team of dentists will make sure you are comfortable and at ease prior to the start of your procedure.
 Allow us to help save your oral health from further problems by calling our office to schedule an appointment today.

 Do I Need a Tooth Extraction?

 You can expect that only in the most serious of circumstances will a tooth extraction be suggested.
 The reason is that natural teeth are much better for your smile than artificial ones.
 However, if this type of procedure is necessary, it likely because of one of the following reasons:

 - Overcrowding: If you are in need of braces, tooth extraction can be helpful in the process of improving your smile.
 Depending on the severity of your case, we can remove a tooth or several teeth prior to you starting orthodontic work.

 - Dental Infection: When an infection reaches the inner layers of your tooth, a root canal is the most commonly suggested method of treatment; however, if the damage or decay is too severe, it may be necessary to extract the tooth.